 For the year ended December 31, 2024, we had no purchaser that accounted for 10% or greater of our total revenues (before the effects of hedging).
 For the year ended December 31, 2023, we had sales to two purchasers that accounted for approximately 17% and 10% of total revenues (before the effects of hedging).
 For the year ended December 31, 2022, we had sales to two purchasers that accounted for approximately 13% and 10% of total revenues (before the effects of hedging).
+For the year ended nevenues (before the effects of hedging).
 No other purchasers accounted for more than 10% of our total revenues during the years ended December 31, 2023 or 2022.